Exclusive: Saudi offers Russia deal to scale back Assad support - sources

 Putin's initial response to Bandar's offer was inconclusive, diplomats say.
 One Western diplomat in the Middle East said the Russian leader was unlikely to trade Moscow's recent high profile in the region for an arms deal, however substantial.

-He said Russian officials also appeared sceptical that Saudi Arabia had a clear plan for stability in Syria if Assad fell.
+He said Russian officials also appeared skeptical that Saudi Arabia had a clear plan for stability in Syria if Assad fell.

 CHEMICAL WEAPONS